robots4life/angular-prettier-eslint/README.md

 Detected local configuration (i.e. .prettierrc or .editorconfig), VS Code configuration will not be used
 ```

-This means that the local `.prettierrc` file you created is being used to format the code according to the rules in that file.
+This means that the local `.prettierrc` file you created for the project is being used to format the code according to the rules in that file.

 # 8. ESLint